If you want to sell anything online, an excellent method to encourage for people to purchase from you is to combine bonuses with your product.

 Pat wanted as many people to grab a hold of his bonuses as possible (without me just handing them out publicly), because even if they didn’t purchase the main product yet, the bonuses should always be related to it, and he always included a special page that re-promotes the main product just in case people somehow get the bonuses first.

 If the bonuses are awesome, then a lot of those people who think they’re slick by bypassing your affiliate link will go back and purchase the main product related to that bonus.
-Even if they don’t, they’re new to your brand they are a potential customer down the road.
+Even if they don’t, they’re new to your brand and will become potential customers down the road.

 And if they don’t purchase anything from you or become a customer down the road – well – those aren’t the types of people you want as customers or subscribers anyway.